 Electrical cables and wire thicknesses are measured using the American Wire Gauge (AWG) system.
 This is the standard system for measuring all electrical cables in North America.

-The thinner the cable the smaller the number with 40 AWG being the thinnest and 0000 AWG being the thickest.
+The thinner the cable the larger or higher the number with 40 AWG being the thinnest and 0000 AWG being the thickest.

 Cables used for pool pumps are usually between #8 and #12 AWG.